sanatonek/time_series_explainability/README.md

 ```
 python3 data_generator/icu_mortality.py --sqluser YOUR_USER --sqlpass YOUR_PASSWORD
 ```
-Run the following scripts to query and preprocess the ICU mrtality data (This step might take a few hours)
+Run the following scripts to query and preprocess the ICU mortality data (This step might take a few hours)
 ```
 python3 data_generator/icu_mortality.py ---sqluser YOUR_USER --sqlpass YOUR_PASSWORD
 ```